grafana/grafana-llm-app/packages/grafana-llm-app/llmclient/README.md

 ### Setting up Authentication

-1. **Create a Grafana API Key**: In your Grafana instance, go to Configuration → API Keys and create a new key with appropriate permissions
+1. **Create a Service Account Token**: Create a service account and token in your Grafana instance.
+See the [official Grafana documentation](https://grafana.com/docs/grafana/latest/administration/service-accounts/#add-a-token-to-a-service-account-in-grafana) for detailed instructions.
 2. **Configure the LLM App**: Ensure the Grafana LLM App plugin is installed and configured with your preferred LLM provider
-3. **Use the API Key**: Pass the Grafana API key to the client (not your OpenAI/Azure API key)
+3. **Use the Token**: Pass the service account token to the client (not your OpenAI/Azure API key)

 ## Quick Start